U.K. EXPRESS DELIVERY AVAILABLE

 Most Popular Magetisation Direction?

-The most popular magnetisation direction is axially magnetised.
-This is where the magnetisation is directed along the length of the magnet (along the axis).
+The most popular magnetisation direction is axial for disc magnets and thickness for block magnets, where magnetisation is directed along the length of the magnet (along the axis).

 Other magnetisation directions are available, such as diametrically magnetised, radial magnetised, and planar multipolar magnetisation.
 Different magnetisation directions have their own benefits for certain applications.